toptensoftware/flashy/flashy/README.md

 Sometimes you'll need time between uploading a program image and the program starting.
 There are two ways to do this:

-1. Use `--goDelay:NNN` where NNN is a number of milliseconds the bootloaded will stall for after the upload, but before starting the program
+1. Use `--goDelay:NNN` where NNN is the number of milliseconds to stall after the upload, but before starting the program
 2. Use `--noGo` - this will cause the bootloader to accept the uploaded program but doesn't start it.
    To later manually start the program, use the `--go` option.

-The `--goDelay` is particularly handy for giving time to start a serial monitor program so he start of the program's debug log isn't missed.
+The `--goDelay` is particularly handy for giving time to start a serial monitor program so the start of the program's debug log isn't missed.

 ## CPU Boost

-At high upload rates (> 1M baud) the device's CPU frequency is boosted to the maximum rate for the period of the upload.
+At upload rates over 1M baud the device's CPU frequency is boosted to the maximum rate for the period of the upload.
 This helps the device keep up with the data rate and often prevents a failed upload.